How to Save a Monstera With Yellow Leaves

 Typically I recommend to not apply any more fertilizer after the middle of August as this can promote growth when the monstera should be preparing for Winter (monstera plants often have a ‘rest’ period in Winter where growth slows down, as this is in accordance with the seasonal cycle in their native environment).

-With additional fertilizer during the Spring and Summer, the monstera plant to grows significantly more leaves and longer vines, so even if some leaves fall off, the plant can be saved.
+With additional fertilizer during the Spring and Summer, the monstera plant grows significantly more leaves and longer vines, so even if some leaves fall off, the plant can be saved.

 Monstera leaves can also turn yellow and brown if they are in direct sunlight.
 Monstera plants are adapted to grow from the forest floor in the shade.
 If the monstera’s leaves are in direct sunlight, the leaves scorch yellow and turn brown with a wilting appearance.

-The monstera’s vines climb trees to find bright light and prevent the plant from being too shaded and out competed by nearby plants.
+The monstera’s vines climb trees to find bright light and prevent the plant from being too shaded and out-competed by nearby plants.

-Therefore monstera plants prefer bright indirect light when grown indoors.
+Therefore, monstera plants prefer bright indirect light when grown indoors.

 This prevents any further damage to the leaves.